longjl1/TabPet/docs/ui-notes.md

 - [2025-05-23] added a small note about how the floating HUD should stay legible while following the pet around the viewport.

 - [2025-05-25] added a small note about how the floating HUD should stay legible while following the pet around the viewport.

+- [2025-05-28] added a small note about how the floating HUD should stay legible while following the pet around the viewport.